neelsmith/greeklang/morphology/documentation/overview/index.md

 ## What it is

-A system for building binary parsers.

-## Role of FST in analysis-by-synthesis design

-Greek morphology cannot be analyzed with FST due to interaction of multiple systems: accent and morphology, accent and syllabification.
-These require awareness of state that cannot be reduced to a pipeline of transformations.
+Kanōnes is a system for building Greek morphological parsers.
+It compiles a finite state transducer (FST) from a lexicon of stems and a set of inflectional patterns, both easily defined in tables read from simple `.csv` files.

+Greek morphology cannot be fully analyzed with a FST, however, due to the interdependencies of morphology and movable accent, so the FST strips accents, and reports all possible analyses for the remaining string, ignoring distinctions identifiable from accent.
+To implement a full parser, a `GreekParser` implementation can implement accentuation

+the output of the FST can be

+Stems and inflectional patterns may follow any orthographic system implemented with the `GreekOrthography`.

 But fst parser works on unaccented forms.
 Approach here is to use a FST on the unaccented form, algorithmically add accent, and test resulting accented form against submitted form to analyze.